yuliia-p/BookLover/README.md

 # BookLover
-A web application for people who enjoys reading.
+A web application for people who enjoy reading.
 I wanted to combine search for books with recommendations from NYTimes Best Sellers.

 ### Using this application, user can: